-Hydatid mole; Molar pregnancy
+Hydatid mole; Molar pregnancy; Hyperemesis - molar

-Hydatidiform mole is a rare mass or growth that forms inside the womb (uterus) at the beginning of a pregnancy.
+Hydatidiform mole (HM) is a rare mass or growth that forms inside the womb (uterus) at the beginning of a pregnancy.
 It is a type of gestational trophoblastic disease (GTD).

-Symptoms of a molar pregnancy are:
+Symptoms of a molar pregnancy may include:

-Tests may include:
+Tests done may include:

 A hysterectomy (surgery to remove the uterus) may be an option for older women who do not wish to become pregnant in the future.